allenlsy/simple-request-app-go/Readme.md

 * `SERVICE_NAME`: name of the service that application belongs to.
 It will also be the response message to all incoming requests
 * `BACKEND_ENDPOINTS`: a comma-separated list of endpoints.
 E.g. `"google.com,youtube.com"`
 * `REQUEST_RATE`: number of outgoing requests per second.
 It can be set to integer or float
+* `LIFETIME`: time that pod will be alive.
+If not provided, the pod will live forever.
+Time format are like `"15m"`, `"60s"`.
+A less than 30 seconds random duration will be added to lifetime.

 ### Run the application